Proless/Mukhtabar/proxmox/README.md

 # Proxmox

+This guide provides step-by-step instructions for installing and configuring Proxmox VE as the central hypervisor on your hardware.
+It covers hardware requirements, installation procedures, initial setup, and essential post-installation tasks to help you build a flexible and efficient virtualization environment for learning, experimentation, and IT infrastructure simulation.

 ## Introduction

-Proxmox Virtual Environment (Proxmox VE) is an open-source virtualization platform that enables you to run and manage multiple virtual machines and containers on a single physical server.
-In this Mukhtabar environment, Proxmox serves as the central hypervisor, allowing efficient resource allocation, isolation, and management of various services and operating systems.
-With Proxmox, you can easily deploy, monitor, and maintain virtualized infrastructure components such as firewalls, storage solutions, and application servers, making it ideal for learning, experimentation, and simulating IT infrastructure.
+Proxmox Virtual Environment (Proxmox VE) is an open-source platform for running and managing virtual machines and containers.
+In Mukhtabar, Proxmox acts as the core hypervisor, providing a flexible foundation for deploying various IT services and infrastructure components.

 ## Prerequisites